matrix-org/sygnal/README.rst

 Setup
 =====
-sygnal is a plain WSGI app, although when used with gunicorn can use gunicorn's extra hook to perform a clean shutdown which tries as hard a spossible to ensure no messages are lost.
+sygnal is a plain WSGI app, although when used with gunicorn can use gunicorn's extra hook to perform a clean shutdown which tries as hard as possible to ensure no messages are lost.

 There are two config files:
  * sygnal.cfg (The app-specific config file)